CarbonLDP/carbonldp-js-sdk/doc/README.md

 static isPrefixed( uri:string ):boolean
 ```

-Returns true if the URI provided has a prefix
+Returns true if the URI provided has a prefix.

 *Parameters*